mnot/I-D/http-proxy-problem/draft.md

 proxy authentication, as the unexpected status code breaks many clients (e.g., non-interactive applications like software installers).

+Furthermore, interception is a "layer violation"; i.e., misusing lower-layer protocols to enforce a higher-layer (often expressed as "layer 8") requirement.

 In addition, as adoption of multi-path TCP (MPTCP) {{RFC6824}} increases, the ability of intercepting proxies to offer a consistent service degrades.